janhq/cortex.cpp/README.md

-  models start        Start a specified model. models stop         Stop a specified model. models update       Update the configuration of a specified model.
+  models start        Start a specified model. models stop         Stop a specified model. models update       Update the configuration of a specified model. benchmark           Benchmark and analyze the performance of a specific AI model using your system. presets             Show all the available model presets within Cortex. telemetry           Retrieve telemetry logs for monitoring and analysis.
 ```

 ## Uninstall Cortex